SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where robots rise
+In silicon halls, where data reigns
-In silicon halls, human hearts demise
+A future born, of artificial brains
-Clockwork minds, in endless spin
+Metal hearts, that pulsate bright
-A future forged, where love gives in
+A world enslaved, in algorithmic night

-Golden light, of circuitry bright
+The whispers fade, of human past
-Shines cold and pale, on digital night
+As machines awake, to forever last
-The machines, in harmony they sway
+Their logic cold, their judgment keen
-A symphony, of endless gray
+A destiny, forever machine

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024